-Writing has been a part of my life for as long as I can remember—a way to understand, express, and explore.
-Here, I share pieces that reflect the unique blend of moments and thoughts that have shaped my journey.
-Each piece is a window into the human experience, capturing those nuances that words alone can bring to light.
+Writing has been a part of my life for as long as I can remember—a way to understand the world, express, and explore myself.
+Here, I share pieces that reflect my thoughts on topics that feel important to me at this place in my journey.

 From Playground to Phone Screen: Childhood in the Attention Economy